casey/just/grammar.md

 justfile grammar
 ================

-Justfiles are processed with a mildly context-sensitive tokenizer and a recursive descent parser.
+Justfiles are processed by a mildly context-sensitive tokenizer and a recursive descent parser.
 The grammar is mostly LL(1), although an extra token of lookahead is used to distinguish between export assignments and recipes with arguments.